As always let’s do the math to

 The gross annual rental income, expressed as a percentage of property purchase price.
-This is what a landlord can expect as return on his investment before taxes, maintenance fees and other costs.
+This is what a landlord can expect as return on his investment before taxes, maintenance fees, brokerage charges and other costs.

 According to globalpropertyguide.com a leading research website on global property India’s average rental yield is 2.39%, one of the lowest in Asian nations with yields ranging from 1.57% to 8.61% across major Asian countries.
 Across major Indian residential cities like Bangalore, New Delhi and Mumbai the rental yields range from 2-4%, again pretty low compared to prevailing home loan rates.

 So assuming an average rental yield of 3% on your property and a house of INR 60L again to rent your total outflow would be 3%*60L= INR 1.8L for the year.
 Also since brokerage would be involved in rental property you would pay every year an amount which typically is 1-month rental as brokerage charges.
 In this case, that would be additional amount of 1.8L/12= 15K INR.

 Hence, cash outflow in renting home of 60L on loan